Semantics-of-Sustainability/2022-12-09-workshop/paper-draft.md

 - Contextual language models should account for spelling variations across historical periods
 - Transfer distance between pretraining domain and downstream domain should be not too large
 - Tip: use stable widely used model architectures (for example: Bert)
-- Tip: when training a new model, aim for a release of the model on huggingface.co
+- Tip: when training a new model, aim for a release of the model on huggingface.com

-#### Brainstorming ideas:

-* general language model "knows" the world outside the research corpus
+- general language model "knows" the world outside the research corpus
-    * (when) is external world knowledge desirable?
+    - (when) is external world knowledge desirable?
-* How to make in-domain pre-trained models useful for other tasks and researchers?
+- How to make in-domain pre-trained models useful for other tasks and researchers?
-* How much computational power is necessary (per data, research question etc.) for pre-training vs. fine-tuning?
+- How much computational power is necessary (per data, research question etc.) for pre-training vs. fine-tuning?

 #### Reference
 [1] https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-022-04642-w